ArtChit/SFG_KB_emul/README.md

-# An MIDI adapter for KB connector of SFG-01/05
+# A MIDI adapter for KB connector of SFG-01/05

 The adapter allows to use Auto Bass Chord function (and see a marks of pressed keys on the screen) of SFG-05 with a MIDI keyboard using KB connector.
 Tested with a SFG-01/05 clone by RBSC: https://github.com/RBSC/SFG_Cartridge .